 Solution 5.
 Install Latest Windows 10

-Since above methods do not work for your computer, the simplest way for you to fix Windows 10 restarting stuck is to Install latest Windows 10, but before you reinstall, you should back up the system disk by using MiniTool Partition Wizard Bootable Edition.
+Since above methods do not work for your computer, the simplest way for you to fix Windows 10 restarting stuck is to install the latest Windows 10, but before you reinstall, you should back up the system disk by using MiniTool Partition Wizard Bootable Edition.
 MiniTool Partition Wizard is a reputable and reliable partition management software, which can help you not only backup system disk but also enable you to create, delete, format or copy partition, migrate OS to SSD (See here: Easily Migrate Windows 10 to SSD without Reinstalling OS Now!) and so on, and they do no harm to your computer.

 Step 1.
 Prepare a USB flash drive and connect it to a normal computer.